okteto/samples/golang/README.md

 ## Step 4: Develop directly in the cloud

 Now things get more exciting.
-Edit the file `main.go` and switch the word `cluster` by `Okteto Cloud` at line 24.
+Edit the file `main.go` and replace the word `cluster` with `Okteto Cloud` on line 24.
 Save your changes.

 Cancel the execution of `go run main.go` from your Okteto Terminal by pressing `ctrl + c`.
 Now rerun your application: